Stop Moss And Weeds Poking Through Concrete: 5 Proven Ways

 Why Are Weeds and Moss Bad for Concrete?

-If you don’t deal with the problem early, you might have to replace sections completely.
-That’s why it’s essential to stop moss and weeds poking through concrete before they get out of hand.
+If you don’t address the problem early, you might have to replace entire sections.
+That’s why it’s essential to stop moss and weeds from poking through concrete before they get out of hand.
 Even better, find ways to prevent moss growth and block weed roots in the first place so you won’t have to keep fixing the same issue repeatedly.

 Tip #1: Lay Concrete Properly to Prevent Weeds and Moss